TriesteM/CropGIS/README.md

 # CropGIS
-Basic steps with comments and references to helper functions are found in 'projectAVHRR_p.R' file (
+Basic steps with comments and references to helper functions are found in 'projectAVHRR_p.R' file.

 Basic Steps: